 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

 You may not be aware of all the STD resources available in Fresno that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

-The Fresno Economic Opportunities Commission is a low-cost clinic that provides education, counseling, and treatment services for area residents at risk for unintended pregnancies or STDs.
+The Fresno EOC Community Health Center is a low-cost clinic that provides education, counseling, and treatment services for area residents at risk for unintended pregnancies or STDs.
 Some of the services the clinic offers include sports and work physicals, obstetrics, access to birth control, and testing for HIV and STDs.
 The clinic accepts several major insurance plans, and it has an income-based sliding fee schedule for uninsured or underinsured clients.
 Some clients may qualify for free treatment.
 Appointments are required for services and can be made by calling the clinic.

 1047 R Street